K (composer): Music career

 Ammani, Lakshmy Ramakrishnan's 3rd film as a director, was released a month later amidst mounds of praises.
-The film received laurels from all sides, much to the surprise of the director who has been vocal in interviews about her expectations of a more neural response towards the film.
 The background music of the film was handled very maturely, leaving a lot of silent spaces, so as to not disturb the emotional and poignant storyline.
 The highlight of the Ammani album was 'Mazhai Ingillaye', sung by the prodigious Vaikom Vijayalakshmi, who rendered the song pitch perfect, adding to the unique blend of Carnatic music and synth sounds.

 In 2016, K composed the background score for N. Padmakumar's 'A Billion Colour Story' which won several awards and accolades worldwide, including Best Feature, LIFF, London, and Best Feature Audience Award, IFF, Los Angeles.

-In 2017, Sankalp Reddy's Ghazi (The Ghazi Attack) was released to raving reviews from viewers and critics alike.
-Produced by PVP Cinema, the film was released in three languages – Telugu, Tamil, and Hindi.
-The Hindi version of the film was distributed by Karan Johar’s Production House – Dharma Productions.
-K received widespread appreciation At the 65th National Film Awards 2018, the film won the Best Feature Film in Telugu.

-Anando Brahma, a Telugu horror-comedy directed by Mahi V Raghav starring Taapsee Pannu, was released on 18 August 2017.
-K composed the music for the film.
-The promo song features Malgudi Subha and is a rendition of a Mohammed Rafi song from 1970.